 - One or more operational addresses, also known as "hot wallets."
 Automated, internet-connected systems use the secret keys to these addresses to conduct day-to-day business like transfers to customers and partners.

 - Optional standby addresses, also known as "warm wallets."
 Trusted human operators use these addresses to transfer money to the operational addresses.

-All non-XRP currency balances (issuances) in the Ripple Consensus Ledger (RCL) are tied to accounting relationships between two Ripple addresses.
+All non-XRP currency balances (issuances) in the XRP Ledger are tied to accounting relationships between two XRP Ledger addresses.
 When a financial institution uses Ripple's recommended separation of roles, funds relating to that institution tend to flow in a cycle.

-When the issuing address sends payments, it creates balances in the accounting relationships in the Ripple Consensus Ledger.
-Within the RCL, users can exchange balances across different accounting relationships, so we use the term issuances to describe any non-XRP balance.
+When the issuing address sends payments, it creates balances in the accounting relationships in the XRP Ledger.
+Within the XRP Ledger, users can exchange balances across different accounting relationships, so we use the term issuances to describe any non-XRP balance.
 Issuances have negative value from the perspective of the issuing address, since they represent obligations.
 The same issuances have positive value from the perspective of the issuing address's counterparties.
 When the issuing address receives a payment, this reduces its obligations, erasing the issuances that were sent.

 The issuing address is like a vault.
 Partners, customers, and operational addresses create accounting relationships (trust lines) to the issuing address, but this address sends as few transactions as possible.
 Periodically, a human operator creates and signs a transaction from the issuing address to refill the balances of a standby or operational address.
 Ideally, the secret key used to sign these transactions should never be accessible from any internet-connected computer.

 Unlike a vault, the issuing address can receive payments directly from customers and partners.
-Since all transactions in the Ripple Consensus Ledger are public, automated systems can monitor for payments to the issuing address without needing a secret key.
+Since all transactions in the XRP Ledger are public, automated systems can monitor for payments to the issuing address without needing a secret key.

 Issuing Address Compromise